Christchurch tramway routes: Spreydon line

 The Tramway Board built the line to Spreydon from the central city after the initial tramway construction contract and the first section was opened to electric trams from 1911-8-3.

 The Spreydon line was initially a stand-alone route, terminating at Cathedral Square.
 From 1933-4-3 it was paired with the St. Albans Park line as a "linked route" until closure.

 The last extension in the Christchurch tramway network was that of the Spreydon line to Barrington Street, which opened in August 1922.
 A balloon loop was added at the new terminus in 1933 after the introduction of one-man tram operation on 3 April of that year, coinciding with the creation of the St. Albans Park–Spreydon route.

 The last trams ran, without ceremony, on Sunday 1953-6-21 with the replacement bus service commencing the following day.

-Today, the number 20 route (Burnside/Barrington) of Environment Canterbury's Metro bus system follows the old Spreydon tram route.
+As of 2012, the No. 20 route (Burnside/Barrington) of Environment Canterbury's Metro bus system followed the old Spreydon tram route.
+This has since been superseded by route 120 (Burnside/Barrington), with minor route deviations from the original tram route.